Date of Award

 Conclusions provide more insight on understanding what drives undergraduate students’ likelihood to withdraw.
 Higher education administrators could create different programs, services, or strategies that accommodate to the needs of students’ at various levels of motivation, financial orientation, and identity salience.
 Limitations of this research include measuring a student’s likelihood to withdraw rather than a student actually withdrawing.
 Additionally, an R2 value of 50% which means the model is missing variables.
 With this said, directions for future research should involve tracking who changes in motivations, financials, and identity salience as well as analyzing who actually withdrew versus the likelihood that they would withdraw.

 Quinn, Matthew I., "A Verification and Extension of Students' Motivations, Financial Orientation, and Identity Salience as Predictors of Likelihood to Withdraw from a University" (2015).
-Distinction Papers.
-Paper 10.
+Undergraduate Distinction Papers.
+10.